celer-network/sgn-networks/docs/validator.md

 # Validator manual

 **Note: This manual assumes familiarity with Unix command line and blockchain validator nodes.
-Prior experience with Cosmos SDK will be helpful.**
+Prior experience with Cosmos SDK and Ethereum transactions will be helpful.**

 ## Prepare machine and install dependencies